stock2shop/website/content/features/dolfin.md

 <!-- create_order_enabled -->
-### Process Orders to Dolfin from your website via Stock2Shop
+### Process Orders from your Webstore
-Raise Orders into Dolfin automatically when placed on your webstore with a 'Paid' status.
+Raise Orders into Dolfin automatically when placed on your Webstore when the Order has a 'Paid' status applied.
+We can process ALL Orders if needed, but by default if they are

 <!-- order_source_customer_code_map -->
 ### Raise Orders against Customers in Dolfin